 You can also add images and links, and format text.

 There are also ways to offer non-members limited content access.
-This can be good for your marketing strategy, as it allows you to give your users a preview of what your content is like.
+This can be good for your marketing strategy, because it allows you to give your users a preview of your content.

 You can set up limited access under MemberPress > Settings > General in the WordPress dashboard: